Macr0Nerd/libeztp/README.md

     It will them use cmake to compile the files and create the library file.
     With this done, it will install the library files and headers into their respective spots.

- 3. If you wish to verify that the files worked, in `build` you may type
+ 3. If you wish to verify that the files worked, in `build` you may run

     ```bash
     ctest --verbose -C Release